ahmedayman23455/linkedin-clone/README.md

-## Likedin-clone is a functional, responsive E-commerce Website created with React, Redux and Firebase.**
+## Likedin-clone is a functional, responsive Website created with React, Redux and Firebase.**

 **Watch the website: https://linkedin-clone-6c202.web.app**